Basicprogrammer10/connorcode-writing/programming/why-i-love-rust.md

 > — [Cargo Documentation](https://doc.rust-lang.org/cargo/)

 Basically it makes creating, building, running, testing, documenting and benchmarking easier.
-So you can use Cargo to easily use other libraries with your programs.
+You can use Cargo to easily use other libraries with your programs.
 But Cargo is much more…

 Cargo can make use of other programs like [Rust FMT](https://github.com/rust-lang/rustfmt) for code formatting and